 Radio-related measurements: Measurements on the radio layer, whose purpose is to help network to further evaluate and improve the QoE.

 Radio-related information: Information other than “radio-related measurements”, e.g. feature info, mobility history info or dual connectivity status.
 FFS on Radio related information only from UE or RAN node or both.

+QoE measurement collection activation: activation of measurement collection job associated with QoE reference, the QoE measurement configuration is transmitted to UE.

+QoE measurement collection deactivation: deactivation of measurement collection job associated with QoE reference, the QoE measurement configuration is released in UE.

+QoE measurement collection: collection of QoE measurements in UE application layer.

+QoE measurement reporting: the reporting of the QoE report, which is different from QoE measurement collection

 Editor’s NOTE: The above three definitions may subject to further refinements once further consensus are reached.